flycye/flycye.github.io/_posts/2025-06-12-kernel-exp.md

 Now, just because there exists a bug in some software doesn’t necessarily mean that we can use it to compromise a system’s security.
 This way, bugs can be split into various **classes**, which each class being groups of bugs that share a set of similar characteristics.

+ex.
+### Integer Overflows

+This type of overflow occurs when a value that falls outside of the range is stored into an integer variable (can be signed or unsigned).
+This leads to _undefined behaviour_ in C++.

 > ℹ️ Some common bugs include NULL pointer deferencing, corrupted pointers, nonvalidated pointers, etc.
 {: .prompt-info}